Tips and Advice for Finding Treatment for Substance Use

 Addiction comes in many forms, and so does recovery.
-Each person is facing unique challenges, like aging, transitions, and mental health conditions.
-That’s why it’s important to explore your treatment options.
+Each person is facing unique challenges, like aging, transitions and mental health conditions.
+That’s why it is important to explore your treatment options.

 With research and help from your physician, you can identify a treatment plan that may work best for you.
 Here is an overview of some options:

 Rehab is a general term for intensive, supervised programs that help people stop using drugs or alcohol and give them the tools they need to live a healthy life.
 Rehab programs typically involve these general steps:

 - Detoxification: Safely removing drugs and alcohol from the patient’s system.

 - Therapy: Helping patients change their behaviors that come with or trigger their use of drugs or alcohol.

 - Resocialization: Learning new ways of functioning in society to stay sober.

 - Outpatient treatment: Patients live at home and go to a clinic or facility regularly for sessions with substance use treatment professionals.